yl3506/yl3506.github.io/_pages/about.md

   - /about.html
 ---

-This is Yichen Li's personal website.
-Work stil in progress.
+This website is still under development.
+I am interested in computational cognitive science and artificial intelligence.